bekov28/bekov28/README.md

 ## 🚀 About Me
 - 🌱 I'm Berd from Uzbekistan and currently working on Full Stack Projects and learning...
-- 💬 Interested in Web and Mobile Development
+- 💬 Interested in Web (Full Stack) and Mobile Development (React-native)
 - 📫 Email me: orziqulov_berdiyor@mail.ru

 <h2>💻 Tech Stack:</h2>